Scipio94/Personal-Medical-Cost-Data-Analysis/README.md

 3. Is there correlation between the number of dependents a patient has and medical charges?
 4. Is there correlation between age and medical charges?
 5. Do individuals with higher BMI have higher medical charges?
+6. What is the relationship between smoking and medical charges?

 ## Analysis